 When I wrote my memorial-day protest against military hero-worship, I was focused the those members of the middle-ranking government priesthood, the soldiers.
 Its a touchy subject to bring up, because criticizing the very institution of Standing Army means criticizing the closely held belief-structure of most people.
 Yes that’s right: belief is the operative word here.
 Logic, facts and a clear-headed reading of history are natural enemies to beliefs when it comes to politics.
 Normally rational people become truly unhinged emotionally when credible criticism is aimed at the military and its operations, objectives and track record.

 A close second to the soldier in rank of esteem and superstitious adoration among most modern Americans are the Cops, Teachers and Firefighters.
-These are civil government employees, all locally employed, working in a system based on local government traditions dating back in many cases to colonial times.
+These are civil government employees working in a system based on local government traditions dating back in many cases to colonial times.

 Anarchist and libertarian writers have explained how all the functions of local security, education and fire protection have in the past (early America) been delivered to consumers privately, on a market basis – and can and should be in the future as well.
 But tradition – and belief holds fast in these cases as well.

 The problem is the corruption that has become entrenched in these occupations.
-These formerly gentile institutions of local government have become increasingly federalized:
+These formerly gentile institutions of local government have become increasingly nationalized:

 - No Child Left Behind has put its hooks into local government schools and wrought untold damage to what was already a decaying education model.
 Its truly the Soviet model to dictate education curriculum from the national capital.